 - Knowledge, skills and practice in mathematics and English (0-4 points);

-It is preferred to demonstrate related skills by SAT test (if available, upload Score Report in your application).
+It is preferred to demonstrate related skills by SAT test (if available, add the Score Report to your application in DreamApply).
 This would be regarded as an asset during the admission interview.

 Duration of the interview is approximately 20 minutes.